HISTORY OF PASCO COUNTY

 [Information provided by Charles Blankenship]

-GEORGE WASHINGTON COON LITTELL (1840-1935) was born in Havana, Ill.
+GEORGE WASHINGTON COON LITTELL (1840-1935) was born in Greene County, Illinois.
 He married Amanda Eve Robinson (1842-1931) on Feb.
 15, 1860, in Browning, Missouri.
 Shortly after the birth of their first child, Mr. Littell enlisted in the Civil War, in the 3rd Illinois cavalry, leaving his wife and son with his parents in Topeka, Ill.
 After the war, they lived on a farm near Topeka until the fall of 1873 when they started west in a covered wagon.
 In 1874 they reached Atchison County, Mo., where they built a home and lived until 1886.
 They arrived in Pasco county with ten of their eleven children on March 1, 1886, and settled in what is now Aripeka.
-He moved to Florida, hoping the climate would improve the health of their son weaver (b., July 12, 1880).
+He moved to Florida, hoping the climate would improve the health of their son Weaver (b., July 12, 1880).
 On Aug.
 7, 1893, school board minutes show G. W. C. Littell as the teacher at Argo School, No. 33.
+In 1930 the Gulf High School band provided music for the couple’s 70th wedding anniversary party.
 A newspaper article called George W. C. Littell a "prominent bee raiser of the Hudson section."
 He died at his home on Jan.
 28, 1935.
 Children included:

-• Corwin Pearl Littell (1876-1968), born in Tarkio, Missouri, was a Florida state representative, m.
-Hilma Sue Littell (d.
+• Corwin Pearl Littell (1876-1968), born in Tarkio, Missouri, was a Florida state representative.
+In 1905 he married Hilma Sue Nelson (d.
 Dec.
 23, 1960).
-Hilma’s obituary says she came to Aripeka in 1905, and that she was survived by sons George C., Sidney, Mayhew E., Worth V., Bartow (q.v), Joseph R., and daughters Mrs. Joseph Lysek, Mrs. George D. Wardlaw, Mrs. Helen Farnham, Mrs. James McGinnley, Mrs. I. L. DeCubellis.
+A 1905 newspaper article described Corwin as a progressive businessman of Hudson.
+Hilma’s obituary says she came to Aripeka in 1905, and that she was survived by sons George C., Sidney, Mayhew E., Worth V., Bartow (q.v.), Joseph R., and daughters Mrs. Joseph Lysek, Mrs. George D. Wardlaw, Mrs. Helen Farnham, Mrs. James McGinnley, Mrs. I. L. DeCubellis.

 • Katherine Riggins, taught school in Pasco County

 BARTOW S. LITTELL (1907-2004) was a son of Corwin Pearl Littell.
-In a 2004 interview with the Tampa Tribune he recalled that as a child he fished with Babe Ruth near Aripeka on Hunter's Lake and in the Gulf of Mexico.
+In a 2004 interview with the Tampa Tribune he recalled that as a child he fished with Babe Ruth near Aripeka on Hunter’s Lake and in the Gulf of Mexico.
 He said that Ruth visited here in 1920-1922.
-Littell was a member of the Gulf High School class of 1925, according to the school alumni directory.
+Littell was a member of the Gulf High School class of 1926.
 He obtained a civil engineering degree from the University of Florida.
 He was pro polo player in Argentina when jobs proved scarce during the Great Depression.
 He said that he helped develop the Redstone rocket with Wernher Von Braun in Huntsville, Ala., and designed seven launch pads and a rail system at Cape Canaveral for a Miami company.
+In 1932 he married Esther M. DeHaven of Aripeka.
 Littell was born on Dec.
 31, 1907.

 SAMUEL M. LITTLE and his wife moved to New Port Richey in 1923.
 They had eight sons and two daughters.
 Among them were Walter C. Little (1904-1982), a road construction engineer who married Eva Stevenson (1910-1982) in 1926, and William Desmond "Des" Little (see below).
 In the 1930s the family moved to Bradenton, except for Desmond, who remained (Ash).